Using and Understanding PVC Pipe and Fittings

 Elbow is used to make a turn in your line, most often found in 90 and 45 degree angles.
 Others may be available but much less common.
 Available in slip or threaded connections.

 Cross is also just like it sounds.
 It is used to join four pipes at four 90 degree angles.
 Usually found with slip connections.

 Adapter is a fitting with different connection types.
 Used to adapt from one type of part to another.
 Slip to a threaded connection or pipe thread to hose thread.

 Bushing is similar to an adapter, but is mainly used to join pipes of two different sizes together.
 Usually threaded.

 Cap or End Cap closes the end of your pipe.
 A cap is a socket or female fitting.

 Plug has the same purpose as the cap but it is a spigot or male fitting.
 Most common with threads for plugging or closing a fitting.

 Nipple or Pipe Nipple is often labeled as TBE (threads both ends) or TOE (threads one end).
-A pipe nipple has both male threaded ends.
-These are often used as risers, in a lawn irrigation system, to connect the sprinkler to the underground piping.
+A pipe nipple with both male threaded ends are often used as risers in a lawn irrigation system, to connect the sprinkler to the underground piping.